robclark56/RaspiBolt-Extras/RB_extra_05.md

    * Click to enable *Firewalls > Allow HTTP traffic*, and *Save*.
 1. Install Web Server (if needed).
    * If your Host already has a Web server, ignore this step.
-   * If you are using a GCP host, install a web server following [these instructions](https://cloud.google.com/compute/docs/tutorials/basic-webserver-apache).
+   * If you are using a GCP host:
+     1. install a web server following [these instructions](https://cloud.google.com/compute/docs/tutorials/basic-webserver-apache)
+     1. add PHP: `$ sudo apt install php7.0`

 1. Check lncli is working on your VM
    * ` $./run_lncli getinfo`
 1. Create run_lncli_invoice